Have you ever been skeptical of something new?

 Now that you know what a sales funnel is, let’s take a look at a few stats that prove why an online sales funnel really works.

 Upselling Gets Better Results Than Cross-Selling in E-Commerce

 These days, it’s not enough to simply get new customers.
-You also want your existing customers to continue to buy from you.
+You also need your existing customers to continue to buy from you.

-Behavioral analysis company PredictiveIntent published an interesting study.
+According to Shopify, behavioral analysis company PredictiveIntent published an interesting study back in the day.
 The company discovered that cross-selling is not as effective as upselling on e-commerce sites.

 PredictiveIntent sampled their own clients and found that sales were at just 0.2% through cross-selling and up to 4% through upselling.
 That makes upselling an alternative that’s 20 times more efficient.

 And what is one of the best ways to upsell clients?
 With automated email and retargeting follow-up.